kleinerman/dobie/docs/front_end_specs.rst

 .. image:: images_front_end_specs/upd_access.png

-All the information of the access shown in the above window should be retrieved in the same way to retrieve all the accesses for a person (Person -> Door screen) or to retrieve all the accesses of a door (Door -> Person screen) but just using the information needed for this access.
+All the information of the access shown in the above window should be retrieved with the ID of the access, sending a GET metod.

-For example, if the Day Accesses (Limited Access) of person with id = 7 and and door with id = 6 should be edited from the Person -> Door screen, the highlithed information of the GET response should be used to fill the information of the Edit Access window:

 **Method:** GET